sergeyshpadyrev/variabler/README.md

 }
 ```

-When you set environment to `production.candidate` it will take all the variables from `common` section, take all the variables from `production` section and override/extend them with variables from `production.candidate` section.
+When you set environment to `production.candidate`, it takes all the variables defined in the `common` section, takes all the variables defined in the `production` section and overrides/extends them with the variables defined in the `production.candidate` section.
 In this case the full list of environment variables filled into template will be:

 ```
 API_URL=https://production.example.com